Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Let's not forget the eerily cheery tune that plays in most of the Save rooms in the Duel Shock Edition.
 This is Nightmare Fuel, because it's in such stark contrast with the rest of the game.

 The Chimeras, humanoid/fly hybrids that are only featured in the lab late in the game, are one of the most grotesque and horrific monstrosities in the entire series and are tough to kill, to boot.
 Resembling partially flayed and extremely deformed humans, these miserable freaks were created from Umbrella experiments that mucked around with human and animal DNA.
 They were implanted into human women as embryos and carried to term, a concept full to bursting with fridge horror.
 Just imagine: the kind of people it took to conceive of and conduct such an experiment, the kind of women who volunteered to carry the embryos and what doing so was like for them, and the idea of such a horrific monster being partially human.
+How human were they, really?
+Did they have sentience and emotions, or just an instinct to survive?
+If they did have the ability to process emotion, but were unable to express it, they could be an example of And I Must Scream.
 As if all of this wasn't bad enough, Capcom was originally going to have a spider version of the Chimera for RE2, but they did not make it into the final version.